arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/AuthorizationModel.md

     }

-If we reuqest a document from the collection weekly on the database reports we get no access because the collection weekly does not exist in the permissions object and also no wildcard collection.
+If we reuqest a document from the collection weekly on the database reports we get no access because the collection weekly does not exist in the permissions object and also no wildcard collection \*.